Orawko/Shape-generator/README.md

 ## Genetic algorithm

-With "AI" button, you can draw random shape with genetic algotithm.
+With "AI" button, you can draw random shape with genetic algorithm.

 ### Algorithm steps: